-The projects provide a unique opportunity for all Curtis students:
+The projects provide a unique opportunity for all Curtis students to:

 Extracurricular programs such as outside concerts, lectures, museum visits, and social activities expand the students’ learning experience beyond the walls of Curtis.

 The projects, uniquely envisioned by Curtis President Roberto Díaz, began in 2007–08 with the Opus 95 Project, which focused on Beethoven’s string quartet masterwork.
-That first project received praise from the New York Times for its innovation and has inspired other institutions to stage their own similar projects.
+That first project received praise from the New York Times for its innovation and inspired a yearly tradition at Curtis.